RobotNerd/prose-english-format/README.md

 The Prose syntax for the English language is a way to bring aspects of programming to the process of writing literature.
 The main feature of is syntax highlighting, which helps writers visualize the grammatical structure of the text.
-The goal is to catch some common mistakes while writing.
+The goal is to quickly catch some common mistakes made by writers while writing.

 If you write in another language, please take the ideas here and adapt them to your language of choice!
 Related projects will be included